 Although Peterson makes heavy use of Jungian archetypes, his approach of taking personal responsibility for finding meaning in suffering is very similar to Viktor Frankl’s logotherapy (1985) and existential positive psychology (Wong, 2016a, 2016b), which is also known as second wave positive psychology (PP 2.0) (Ivtzan, Lomas, Hefferon, & Worth, 2015; Wong, 2011).
-The main tenet of existential positive psychology is that one can achieve well-being only through confronting the dark side of human existence and a dialectic process of finding meaning in suffering.
+The main tenet of existential positive psychology is that one can achieve well-being only through confronting the dark side of human existence and a dialectic process of finding meaning in ameliorating suffering.

 Living each day fully does not simply mean focusing only on the present moment.
 It means having the courage to “place faith in God’s Heavenly Kingdom, and the truth.
 That’s a conscious decision to presume the primary goodness of Being … Once you are aligned with the heavens, you can concentrate on the day” (Peterson, 2018, p.
 351).
 This calls for the use of the double-vision strategy in meaning therapy (Wong, 2016b)—to keep one eye on what we can do at the moment, another eye on our spiritual vision of Heaven.
 Peterson also challenges us to “repair what is in disorder, and make what is already good better” (Peterson, 2018, p.
 351); this dual-systems approach (Wong, 2012b) is the most effective way to make you stronger.

 Drawing from Jungian psychology, Peterson encourages his readers not only to integrate their shadow with the ego (the apprentice-piece), but also their animus (autonomy and dominance) with anima (communion and relationships) (the master-piece).
 Both personal development and societal development depend on the transcendental function of integrating opposites with respect to race, gender, sexual orientation, and our capacities for good and evil.
-It is unfortunate that most readers do not understand the communion focus of his last four chapters, cultivating in the symbolic act of gently petting a street cat.
+It is unfortunate that most readers do not understand the communion focus of his last four chapters, culminating in the symbolic act of gently petting a street cat.

 Peterson’s psychology was clearly influenced by the Daoist concept of yin-yang.
 This is another basic tenet of existential positive psychology.
-Everything in life exists in polarities, and one needs to navigate a balance—between order and chaos, happiness and sorrow, good and evil—in order to survive and thrive in a harsh competitive world (Lomas & Ivtzan, 2016; Wong, 2016c).
+Everything in life exists in polarities, and one needs to navigate a balance—between order and chaos, happiness and sorrow, good and evil—in order to survive and thrive in a harsh and competitive world (Lomas & Ivtzan, 2016; Wong, 2016c).

 Peterson challenges us to follow the narrow line between chaos and order or between yin and yang; this requires us to restore our beliefs in God as the source and foundation of our morality and stay away from nihilism and all kinds of totalitarian ideologies such as Marxism, postmodernism, rationalism, and scientism.